-The CDC issued a report in May 2012 that marked the incidence of autism as 1 in 88 births (data from 2008), with the diagnosis given to boys four times more often than girls.
+The CDC issued a report in March 2014 that marked the incidence of autism as 1 in 68 births, with the diagnosis given to boys four times more often than girls.
 The spotlight shown on autism as a result of the prevalence increase opens opportunities for the nation to consider how to serve these children, adults, and families facing a lifetime of support needs.

 Know the Signs: Early Identification Can Change Lives

 Autism is treatable.
 Children do not “outgrow” autism, but studies show that early diagnosis and intervention lead to significantly improved outcomes.
 Many adults with autism live independently, are college graduates, are employed and have families of their own.

 The characteristic behaviors of autism spectrum disorders may or may not be apparent in infancy (18 to 24 months), but usually become obvious during early childhood (24 months to 6 years).